Jonas Andersson

 PC210

-My main field of research used to be unregulated file sharing on the internet, but as of more lately I have shifted focus towards the newer developments such as platforms, apps, and mobile hardware.
+My main field of research used to be unregulated file sharing on the internet, but over the recent decade I have shifted focus towards more contemporary developments such as platforms, apps, and mobile hardware.

 Current research and teaching interests, more broadly: